HughMungis/Trogdiary/README.md

 Dear Trogdor, today I met a wonderful Goat.
 I think he is powerful and majestic, and we should add him as a member of our world-domination team.

+## 2020-12-17

+Dearest Lord Burninator, I fear that the Goat may be too powerful.
+I learned that he also brews potions, and upon asking if I could purchase some, I learned that his potions are far too powerful for me.
+I did not push him on this issue, but perhaps he will see and understand your power.
+I will see if I may enclose a sample with my next letter.

 ## 2021-04-20

 Lord Burninator, today I ate a sandwich.